 Thelema is frequently described as a ‘magical system’ but it is no such thing in reality.
 Neither is it any kind of religion, though it has some affinities with Gnosticism.
-Thelemic initiation is about transmission.
-The function of a Thelemic Order is to transmit a particular stream of consciousness—which we term as the 93 Current—by which men and women can obtain Gnosis, direct revelation.
-The purpose of such revelation is to become free from imprisonment in the artificial construct that is commonly thought to be reality.
+The true function of an initiatic Order is transmission.
+Such transmission has its source outside of and beyond the human sphere, or sphere of the individuality.
 Such an aim cannot, ipso facto, be fulfilled through any social or political agenda.
-As declared in Liber AL, I: 11,
+As declared in the Book of the Law I: 11,

 These are fools that men adore; both their Gods and their men are fools.